dylankleinhentz/AwesomeProject/README.md

 Using the new react native project, I was able to download the app onto the AVD I created.
 <br>
 <br>
-Unfortunately I was unable to complete the assignment due to the following reasons:
 However, when continuing to the Detox installation (https://wix.github.io/Detox/docs/introduction/getting-started/), errors started to occur.
 The app would refuse to build after all Detox installation steps were followed precisely.
 My biggest challenge was that all tutorials and instructions are given from mac books.